Divyansh2903/py-benchmark/README.md

 The test was conducted with the following default parameters:
 - **Task Size:** 50,000
 - **Duration:** 120 seconds

+## Contribute Your Results
+- Run the benchmark script.
+- Copy the output and paste it into the table below.
+- Open a GitHub issue or submit a pull request with the updated table.

 | Device               | CPU                | RAM (GB) | Tasks/sec | Total Tasks |
 |----------------------|--------------------|----------|-----------|-------------|